Caroline Haythornthwaite

 Caroline Haythornthwaite is a professor emerita at Syracuse University School of Information Studies.
-She served as the School's director of the Library Science graduate program from July 2017 to June 2019.
-She previously served as Director and Professor at the Library, Archival and Information Studies, School of SLAIS, at The iSchool at The University of British Columbia (UBC).
+She served as the school's director of the library science graduate program from July 2017 to June 2019.
+She previously served as director and professor at the Library, Archival and Information Studies, School of SLAIS, at The iSchool at The University of British Columbia (UBC).
 Her research areas explore the way interaction, via computer media, supports and affects work, learning, and social interaction, primarily from a social-network-analysis perspective.

 Previously, during 1996–2010, at the University of Illinois at Urbana-Champaign (UIUC), Haythornthwaite had worked as assistant professor, associate, or full professor in the Graduate School of Library and Information Science (GSLIS).

 Education

-In 1975, Haythornthwaite graduated from Trent University, Peterborough, Ontario, where she completed a B.Sc degree in Psychology.
-After completing her B.Sc degree, Haythornthwaite completed a master's degree in Psychology, graduating a year later in 1976 from the University of Toronto.
-After a number of years in employment, Haythornthwaite completed an M.I.S. in Information Science at the University of Toronto in 1992, before going on to complete her Ph.D. in Information Science in 1996.
+In 1975, Haythornthwaite graduated from Trent University, Peterborough, Ontario, where she completed a BSc degree in psychology.
+After completing her BSc degree, Haythornthwaite completed a master's degree in psychology, graduating a year later in 1976 from the University of Toronto.
+After a number of years in employment, Haythornthwaite completed an M.I.S. in information science at the University of Toronto in 1992, before going on to complete her Ph.D. in information science in 1996.

 University associations

-Before being named professor at Syracuse in 2016, Haythornthwaite was professionally associated with two Universities.
-After spending 14 years as a faculty member at the UIUC Graduate School of Library and Information Science, Haythornthwaite was Director and Professor at University of British Columbia School of Library, Archival and Information Studies a position she held beginning in 2010.
+Before being named professor at Syracuse in 2016, Haythornthwaite was professionally associated with two universities.
+After spending 14 years as a faculty member at the UIUC Graduate School of Library and Information Science, Haythornthwaite was director and professor at University of British Columbia School of Library, Archival and Information Studies a position she held beginning in 2010.